alanoliveira/garou-toremo/README.md

   - Press **playback input hotkey** first time to start the playback
   - Press **playback input hotkey** second time to stop the playback

-\* For now the program is not stopping the playback automatically after it finishes, so you need to stop it manually every time.

 ## Backlog

   - I will do
-    - Support side change in playback
     - Add cheat to toggle the TOP
   - Maybe
-    - Auto stop the playback
     - Improve joystick support
     - Display hitboxes
     - Save / Load config